BadgerRob/Staging/Coolship_firle_microflora_workshop.md

 cat pass/*.fastq | grep 'read=' - -c

 ```

-Create a single `.fastq` file for onward analysis.
+Once basecalling has completed you can create a single `.fastq` file for onward analysis.
+Piping outputs from `cat pass/*.fastq` can also be used if storage is limited.

 ```

 cat path/to/pass/*.fastq > workshop.reads.fastq

 ```

 ### Resample reads (optional extra)

 If required, you can resample reads using fastqSample command from the program canu.